Who we are

 Message from

-Greetings to the Nepali community in the Australian Capital Territory (ACT)!
+Greetings to the Nepali community in the Northern Territory (NT)!

 Warm regards,